totalhack/zillion/README.md

 Primer
 ------

-Please also see the [docs](https://zillion.readthedocs.io/en/latest/) for more details, or skip below for examples.
+The following is meant to give a very quick overview.
+Please also see the [docs](https://zillion.readthedocs.io/en/latest/) for more details, or skip below for some examples.
+If you have no idea what the primer is talking about, maybe look at the examples first and take away this main concept: `Zillion` writes SQL for you and makes your data accessible through a very simple API.

 <a name="theory"></a>
 ### Theory